New Zealand NBL | 07/28 02:30 | 1 | [1] Canterbury Rams v Auckland Tuatara [2] | L | 102-87 | |

 In 2016, sights were set on an Australian NBL franchise returning to Tasmania.
 The Hobart Chargers of the South East Australian Basketball League (SEABL) wanted to be "NBL ready" in three years.
 In 2018, plans to get the Chargers into the Australian NBL morphed into an overarching Tasmanian bid for a proposed new franchise to be called Southern Huskies led by former Hobart Devils player, Justin Hickey.
 The Huskies bid ultimately fell through when Hickey failed to acquire the Derwent Entertainment Centre (DEC), compounded with the league believing there were several hurdles and shortcomings with the bid.
 The licence subsequently went to the South East Melbourne Phoenix for the 2019–20 season and later the Tasmania JackJumpers were accepted into the Australian NBL for the 2021–22 season.

 In November 2018, reports began to surface that the Southern Huskies would be entering the New Zealand NBL in 2019, with the Huskies viewing the New Zealand league as a launch pad to the Australian NBL and the stronger competition more appealing than the various Australian state leagues.
-The inclusion, while an exciting one for the New Zealand league, did present a number of unprecedented challenges for the competition, with flights to Tasmania problematic for New Zealand's less financially well-off franchises, while double or triple-headers on New Zealand trips for the Huskies were a looming issue.
+The inclusion presented a number of unprecedented challenges for the competition, with flights to Tasmania problematic for New Zealand's less financially well-off franchises, while double or triple-headers on New Zealand trips for the Huskies were a looming issue.
 Despite these concerns, the move had the support of the existing eight NZNBL franchises.
 On 5 December 2018, a five-year contract was signed between the New Zealand NBL and the Southern Huskies, marking the first time in New Zealand sporting history that an overseas team had joined a New Zealand owned league.

 On 27 June 2019, the Huskies announced that they would rebrand as the Tasmanian Huskies for the 2020 season in order to remove any stigma of a division within the state.
 This announcement came days after it was revealed that any new team from the state in the Australian NBL must be branded Tasmanian.
 However, on 9 August 2019, the Huskies withdrew from the New Zealand NBL after they claimed their relationship with Basketball Tasmania became untenable, with mounting debts also cited as a factor for disbanding.

 On 17 December 2018, following the Hobart Chargers' decision to not enter the new NBL1 competition, the Southern Huskies entered the Hobart Huskies into the inaugural 2019 NBL1 season with both men's and women's teams.
+The teams played their NBL1 games at Kingborough Sports Centre.
 The Hobart Huskies were abolished after one season following the demise of the Southern Huskies.

 In May 2020, the Southern Huskies re-emerged and relocated permanently to Auckland, New Zealand, and became the Auckland Huskies.
 They subsequently entered the 2020 New Zealand NBL season, a competition that was revised and modified due the COVID-19 pandemic.
 Coached by former Australian and New Zealand NBL player Kevin Braswell, the 2020 squad featured Leon Henry, Izayah Le'afa and Tohi Smith-Milner.
 The Huskies' 2020 campaign saw them lose in the second elimination final after finishing third with an 8–6 record.